tbranyen/babel-plugin-transform-commonjs/README.md

 What to expect:

 - A transform that can transform a majority of CommonJS to ES Modules
-- The integrity of `module.exports` in-tact, no tricks to separate this object
+- The integrity of `module.exports` intact, no tricks to separate this object
 - Non-static requires are turned into incompatible dynamic `import(...)`s

 What not to expect: